Built-in relations

 then you can use the relation to learn a premise.
 This means that INT_MINUS

-, because instead of writing minus X Y is Z
+is redundant with INT_PLUS, because instead of writing minus X Y is Z when

-, you could write plus Y Z is X
+you know X and Y but not Z, you could write plus Y Z is X. For the

 STRING_CONCAT concat p "bananana". p Y :- p X, concat Y "na" is X.